Zhen Wang / 王震

 -

-China Scholarship Council (CSC) Scholarship for a fully funded visiting program in Polytech Nice Sophia, Nice, France, 2015
+China Scholarship Council (CSC) Scholarship (fully funded visiting program in Polytech Nice Sophia), Nice, France, 2015

 -